EpsilonSolutions/netscaler-command-reference/docs/ns/ns-httpprofile/ns-httpprofile.md

 <b>rtspTunnel</b>
 Allow RTSP tunnel in HTTP.
 Once application/x-rtsp-tunnelled is seen in Accept or Content-Type header, NetScaler does not process Layer 7 traffic on this connection.

+<b>minReUsePool</b>
+Minimum limit on the number of connections, from the NetScaler to a particular server that are kept in the reuse pool.
+This setting is helpful for optimal memory utilization and for reducing the idle connections to the server just after the peak time.
+Zero implies no limit on reuse pool size.

+<b>builtin</b>
+Flag to determine if http profile is built-in or not

 <b>devno</b>